Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Interaction**: Wrote final report with reviewers in mind

 **Reflection**:
 This update version is important.
-Confirm that and improve model and write down the reason with testing.
-Reflect the reason why I choose this model and the logic is enjoyable and satisfying.
+I confirmed the model's value, made improvements based on test results, and documented the reasoning behind the final decision.
+It was both logical and creatively satisfying to see the entire project aligned with a business purpose.